One Design event

 Although it is still the One Design event, you can fly either the Jays Bird or Reid Simpson’s Tornado next year.
 Use a Nostalgia-legal engine or a Tee Dee .049 or .051.

 Originally designed for the Tee Dee .049, the Tornado is a slick-looking, rear-finned model that sports Reid’s distinctive pointed fin.
 The AMA Plans Service sells the Tornado plans.
-On the National Free Flight Society (NFFS) website you can find a complete listing of future One Design Models, as well as Jays Bird plans.
+You can find a complete listing of future One Design models, as well as Jays Bird plans, on the National Free Flight Society (NFFS) website.

 Constructing Wing Spars